 Hey everyone!
 Holly here again!
 I have a really fun and easy River variation for you today.
 You see, I’m sorta the queen of ruffles.
-And when Megan gave me my first glimpse of River, I immediately pictured some sweet little ruffles along the raglan seam.
+And when Megan gave me my first glimpse of River, I immediately pictured some sweet little ruffles sleeve details along the raglan seam.

 Start by measuring along the raglan sleeve seamline.

 Now we need to create the pattern piece for the ruffle.

 Fold a long piece of scrap paper in half lengthwise.
 Square out from the folded edge and draw a line for the length of the measurement you took above.

 Measure up 1 3/’4” and draw a parallel line, creating a long rectangle.

 On the non-folded end of the rectangle, measure up 3/4” and make a mark.
 Use a curved tool to blend from this mark into the top long edge.